ehabhussein/Imagination-CI20-OpenCV-install/README.md

     c.1- If you want QT instead of GTK c.1.1- cmake -D CMAKE_BUILD_TYPE=RELEASE -D CMAKE_INSTALL_PREFIX=/usr/local -D WITH_V4L=ON -D WITH_GSTREAMER=ON -D WITH_OPENEXR=ON -D WITH_UNICAP=ON -D INSTALL_C_EXAMPLES=ON -D BUILD_EXAMPLES=ON -D WITH_QT=ON ..

-  d- go for a long break
+  d- make -j4

-  e- make
+  e-  go for a long break

   f- sudo make install